Official: Police justified in killing armed, fleeing man

-Bernardo Palacios-Carbajal, 22, was shot as he ran away from two Salt Lake City police officers who were investigating a gun-threat call and had yelled for him to drop a gun, District Attorney Sim Gill said.
+Bernardo Palacios-Carbajal, 22, was shot between 13 and 15 times as he ran away from Salt Lake City police officers who were investigating a gun-threat call and had yelled for him to drop a gun, District Attorney Sim Gill said.

+Two officers, Neil Iversen and Kevin Fortuna, fired their weapons at Palacios-Carbajal when they confirmed he had a gun in his possession, Gill said.
+The weapon could be seen on top of Palacios-Carbajal’s body after the shooting, according to body camera footage Gill presented Thursday.

 Gill offered condolences to the family shortly before he announced the determination.